Getdeck/Getdeck.github.io/docs/selfhosted/beibootctl.md

 - `cluster`: manage clusters
 - `connect`: connect to a cluster
 - `disconnect`: disconnect from a cluster
-- `install`: generate K8s resources to install beiboot into the host cluster, use like this `beibootctl install [options] | kubectl apply -f -`, use with `--help` to see available install options
+- `install`: generate K8s resources to install beiboot into the host cluster
 - `shelf`: manage shelves
 - `uninstall`: uninstall beiboot from the host cluster